 Oats are one of the most commonly consumed whole-grains across the world.
 High in fiber, they are often eaten as porridge in the mornings to give slow-releasing energy throughout the day.

-Like barley, oats are also high in beta- glucans.
+Like barley, oats are also high in beta-glucans.
 The versatility of oats is also one of their main benefits.
 Sick of porridge?
 Oat Pancakes are a great alternative for a filling breakfast.
 Oats can also be used in healthier sweet treat recipes, such as oat bars, cookies or oats shakes.

-Bulgar is made from wheat kernels which have been dried and crushed.
+Bulgar is made from wheat kernels that have been dried and crushed.
 Most commonly used in tabbouleh, Bulgar boasts similar health qualities to other whole grains.
-It is great in salads and soups, and can also be used in place of meat in ground beef recipes to save money and increase wholegrain consumption.
+It is great in salads and soups, and can also be used in place of meat in ground beef recipes to save money and to increase wholegrain consumption.
 Try Bulgar Porridge for a delicious twist on a classic breakfast meal.

 Quinoa is often listed with grains, although technically it is a seed.
-It is one of the only plant-based sources of complete protein (the other being soy beans), which means it is a great addition to a vegetarian diet.
+It is one of the only plant-based sources of complete protein (the other being soybeans), which means it is a great addition to a vegetarian diet.
 Quinoa can be used in place of other grains in both sweet and savory recipes.
 Sub it for rice in this Burrito recipe or try it in a traditional Peruvian Stew for an authentic South American experience.

-Corn is a gluten-free, high fiber whole grain which provides 21 percent of human nutrition across the world.
+Corn is a gluten-free, high fiber whole grain that provides 21 percent of human nutrition across the world.
 Corn has the highest levels of vitamin A out of all of the grains, and also contains antioxidants such as lutein which are needed to protect against free radical damage.
 Try this Rosemary Popcorn for a sophisticated snack bursting with flavor.